oren/oren.github.io/articles/how-to-delegate/README.md

 ## 2. Commander's Intent

-Aligning Teams with Commander's Intent
+Delegate with with Commander's Intent

 ### Step 1: Tell the what/intent